dmi3/freshreadme/README.md

 * In `README.md`:
     - Put `<!-- [freshReadmeSource](path/to/file.ext) -->` before &grave;&grave;&grave; to inlude `path/to/file.ext`
     - Put `<!-- [freshReadmeSource](path/to/file.ext#snippetName) -->` before &grave;&grave;&grave; to inlude text surrounded by `snippetName` in `path/to/file.ext`
+* `freshReadme` without arguments will update "README.md" located in current directory
+* `freshReadme path/to/file.md` will update `file.md`

 ## Example